Continual Learning as Computationally Constrained Reinforcement Learning: Abstract

 \section{Abstract}

-An agent that efficiently accumulates knowledge to develop increasingly sophisticated skills over a long lifetime could advance the frontier of artificial intelligence capabilities.
-The design of such agents, which remains a long-standing challenge of artificial intelligence, is addressed by the subject of continual learning.
-This monograph clarifies and formalizes concepts of continual learning, introducing a framework and set of tools to stimulate further research.
+An agent that accumulates knowledge to develop increasingly sophisticated skills over a long lifetime could advance the frontier of artificial intelligence capabilities.
+The design of such agents, which remains a long-standing challenge, is addressed by the subject of continual learning.
+This monograph clarifies and formalizes concepts of continual learning, introducing a framework and tools to stimulate further research.
+We also present a range of empirical case studies to illustrate the roles of forgetting, relearning, exploration, and auxiliary learning.

 Metrics presented in previous literature for evaluating continual learning agents tend to focus on particular behaviors that are deemed desirable, such as avoiding catastrophic forgetting, retaining plasticity, relearning quickly, and maintaining low memory or compute footprints.
-In order to systematically reason about design decisions and compare agents, a coherent, holistic objective that encompasses all such requirements would be helpful.
+In order to systematically reason about design choices and compare agents, a coherent, holistic objective that encompasses all such requirements would be helpful.
 To provide such an objective, we cast continual learning as reinforcement learning with limited compute resources.
 In particular, we pose the continual learning objective to be the maximization of infinite-horizon average reward subject to a computational constraint.
-Continual supervised learning, for example, is a special case of our general formulation where the reward is taken to be negative log loss or accuracy.
-Among implications of maximizing average reward are that remembering all information from the past is unnecessary, forgetting non-recurring information is not ``catastrophic,” and learning about how an environment changes over time is useful.
+Continual supervised learning, for example, is a special case of our general formulation where the reward is taken to be negative log-loss or accuracy.
+Among the implications of maximizing average reward are that remembering all information from the past is unnecessary, forgetting non-recurring information is not ``catastrophic,” and learning about how an environment changes over time is useful.